gkarwchan/progressive-web-app-from-scratch/lesson01.md

 In the previous settings we define this:

 * noImplicitAny: as we are having more strict definitions of types, with this option, we are going very strict and says that we have to inforce the types, otherwise it will raise error.
-* module: If you are targetting ES5 or lower then use `CommonJS`, otherwise you can use `ES6`.
+* module: If you are targeting ES5 or lower then use `CommonJS`, otherwise you can use `ES6`.

 Let us see typescript in action.
 Create a folder called src, and add two files into it: person.ts, and index.ts.